Street Hero

-Street Hero is a 1984 Australian film directed by Michael Pattinson and starring Vince Colosimo, Sigrid Thornton, Sandy Gore, Bill Hunter and Ray Marshall.
+Street Hero is a 1984 Australian drama film directed by Michael Pattinson and starring Vince Colosimo, Sigrid Thornton, Sandy Gore, Bill Hunter and Ray Marshall.
 The film won an AFI award.

 Plot

 Vinnie is a teenage boy who is an outcast at school, alienating teachers and students alike.
 He is a local courier for the local Mafia boss.
-He lives in welfare housing with his mother (Peta Toppano), a young brother and sister, and his Mum's lover who he cannot stand.
-Vinnie takes out his aggression with the world practicing boxing at the local gym.
+He lives in welfare housing with his mother (Peta Toppano), a young brother and sister, and his Mum's lover whom he cannot stand.
+Vinnie takes out his aggression with the world practising boxing at the local gym.
 He is haunted by images of his father (when just a boy he witnessed his father's murder) and his father's boxing career.
 His music teacher (Sandy Gore) encourages him to get involved as a drummer with the school band, and his girlfriend Gloria (Sigrid Thornton) and others influence him to stay away from the Mafia.